'Cyborg' artist who 'hears' colour turns to time travel

 Born in Northern Ireland with achromatopsia, a rare condition meaning he can see only in greyscale, Harbisson moved to Barcelona as a child and grew up obsessed with colour and things he could not sense.

-It was an obsession that saw the now 39-year-old Briton eventually go under the surgeon's knife to transform his identity and his life.
+It was an obsession that saw the Briton, now 39, eventually go under the surgeon's knife to transform his identity and life.

 While at music college in England, he developed the slim metal rod that arches over his head and vibrates according to colours it detects.

-In 2004, he managed to persuade a surgeon - who remains anonymous - to drill it into his skull, the technology becoming part of his body as the bone grew around it.
+In 2004, he managed to persuade a surgeon to drill it into his skull, the technology becoming part of his body as the bone grew around it.

 The sensor picks up the frequency of colours and translates them into sounds that he perceives through bone conduction.